Killing of Scott Johnson

+In 2025, The New Yorker magazine reported on previously unseen evidence from the police investigation into Johnson's death, revealing details that call into question the integrity of the ultimate conviction.

 Background

-Scott Russell Johnson was born on November 27, 1961, in Los Angeles County, California, United States.
-In 1983, he moved to England to study mathematics at the University of Cambridge.
-At Cambridge, he met Michael Noone, a musicologist from Australia with whom he fell in love.
+Scott Russell Johnson was born on 27 November 1961 in Los Angeles County, California, United States.
+In 1983 he moved to England to study mathematics at the University of Cambridge.
+At Cambridge he met Michael Noone, a musicologist from Australia who became his partner.
 In 1986, Johnson left his doctoral program at the University of California, Berkeley and moved to Canberra on a student visa to complete his PhD at the Australian National University and to be with Noone.

 Death

-Johnson's naked body was found on rocks at the foot of cliffs at Blue Fish Point in North Head near Manly, New South Wales, on 10 December 1988.
+Johnson's naked body was found on rocks at the foot of cliffs at Blue Fish Point in North Head near Manly in Sydney on 10 December 1988.
 His clothes and belongings were found on top of the cliff.
 Police initially claimed that his death was a case of suicide, which his brother, Steve Johnson, disputed.

 Aftermath

 Steve Johnson campaigned for decades for his brother's death to be re-investigated.
-Family campaigning had led to coroners investigations in 2012 and 2015 that recommended that police reopen the case.
-No action was taken until 2017 when a coroner found that Johnson had died as a result of a hate crime.
+Family campaigning had led to coroners inquests in 2012 and 2017 recommending that police reopen the case.
+In 2017, a coroner found that Johnson had died as a result of a hate crime.
 Police offered an A$1 million reward in 2018 for information.
-His family raised the reward to A$2 million in March 2020.
+His family later raised the reward to A$2 million in March 2020.

 The conclusion that Johnson's death was the result of a hate crime drew attention to other homophobic killings around Sydney beaches in the 1980s.
-It is now estimated that as many as 80 gay men were murdered in Sydney in the late 1980s, many pushed off cliffs.
+It is now estimated that many gay men were murdered in Sydney in the late 1980s, some of them pushed off cliffs.
 The New South Wales Police Force has since apologised for not investigating the murder of Johnson properly and failing to protect the gay community.

+A film based on the case, The Surface of Venus, was announced in June 2024, to be written and directed by Nicholas Verso and produced by Nicholas Weinstock for Invention Studios.